Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Preventive Maintenance Requirements

-• Monthly filter replacements — Dirty filters cause preventable wear on motors and coils.
+• Monthly filter replacements.
+Dirty filters cause preventable wear on motors and coils.

-• Annual professional servicing — Most providers recommend (and some require) yearly tune-ups by a licensed technician.
+• Annual professional servicing.
+Most providers recommend (and some require) yearly tune-ups by a licensed technician.

-• Manufacturer maintenance guidelines — Not following the manufacturer's upkeep schedule can void claim eligibility.
+• Manufacturer maintenance guidelines.
+Not following the manufacturer's upkeep schedule can void claim eligibility.

 If you've had a professional HVAC tune-up in the past year, keep the receipt.
 It can be your best defense if a warranty company tries to deny a claim for "lack of maintenance."
+For a complete maintenance compliance checklist, visit our home warranty maintenance requirements guide.
+Be aware that pre-existing conditions, unauthorized repairs, and policy home warranty exclusions are other major reasons claims get denied.

 Best Home Warranty Companies for HVAC Coverage